Shynih/intro-to-software-construction-PokeGuys/README.md

  > * What will be the input/output of your project?
  >   * The input of the project would be the moves that the player would like to do and it would keep on going until either “king” becomes unable to move which would output a winner or a stalemate.

- > * What are the three design patterns you will be using.
-For each design pattern you must:
+ > * What are the three design patterns you will be using?
- >   * Explain in 3 - 5 sentences why you picked this pattern and what feature you will implement with it

  > Creational Pattern: Abstract Factory
 	Chess pieces can be generalized as black or white, so the set of eight pawns, two knights, two bishops, two rooks, one queen, one king would have a family of either black or white.
 At the same time there would be another family of either dead or alive where pieces that are on the board are in the alive family while those who have been overtaken by the opponent would be in the dead family.